 ASKJA Classic #1

 Due to ongoing inflation in Askja caused by inflow of new magma since August 2021, Askja is being carefully monitored by scientists and you might become aware of research activity when you are in the area.
-It is not recommended to take a bath in the crater Víti as of right now.
+It is not recommended to take a bath in the crater Víti as of right now but this might change for the summer 2023.

 We are used to going every single day over the summer, but on very rare occasions we might need to merge tour dates together if we don’t reach our minimum capacity.
 If this is the case with your booking, we will reach out to you and offer to move your tour to another date.
 If your schedule is not flexible, your booking will be refunded.